hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * About "convolution"
   * The movement of the filter over the image is "convolution"
   * Multiple convolution layers stacked against each other, generated better features from the original images
+### Deep Learning Platform
+* Tensorflow (Google), PyTorch (Facebook), MXNet (Amazon)
+* TensorFlow and MXnet tend toward a symbolic programming style, while Torch has a more imperative flavor.
+  * In a symbolic style of programming, you declare all the relationships up front without having them computed at the time of declaration.
+    * Symbolic programming tends to be more efficient because you leave room for the framework to optimize computations rather than perform them right away.
+  * In an imperative style of programming, the computation takes place when it is coded, line by line, without waiting to account for what will come later.
+    * Imperative programming tends to be easier to debug and understand.
+#### [MXNet][47]
+* Examples of using MXNet with different RNN models: https://github.com/PracticalTimeSeriesAnalysis/BookRepo/blob/master/Ch10/ForecastingElectricity.ipynb

 ## Practical Suggestions 🍀
 ### Be Cautious about "Lookahead" ❣️